xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 | Default Vote (Latest stable release) | Yes |
 | Pre-amendment functionality retired? | Yes |

-Correctly implements a limit on [transfer fees](transfer-fees.html) to a 100% fee, represented by a maximum `TransferRate` value of `2000000000`.
+Correctly implements a limit on [transfer fees](transfer-fees.html) to a 100% fee, represented by a maximum <span class="code-snippet">TransferRate</span> value of <span class="code-snippet">2000000000</span>.
 (A 100% fee in this case means you must send 2 units of the token for every 1 unit you want to deliver.)
-Without the amendment, the effective limit is a `TransferRate` value of 2<sup>32</sup>-1, for approximately a 329% fee.
+Without the amendment, the effective limit is a <span class="code-snippet">TransferRate</span> value of 2<sup>32</sup>-1, for approximately a 329% fee.

-With this amendment enabled, an [AccountSet][] transaction that attempts to set `TransferRate` higher than `2000000000` fails with the result code `temBAD_TRANSFER_RATE`.
-Any existing `TransferRate` which was set to a higher value under the previous rules continues to apply at the higher rate.
+With this amendment enabled, an [AccountSet][] transaction that attempts to set <span class="code-snippet">TransferRate</span> higher than <span class="code-snippet">2000000000</span> fails with the result code <span class="code-snippet">temBAD_TRANSFER_RATE</span>.
+Any existing <span class="code-snippet">TransferRate</span> which was set to a higher value under the previous rules continues to apply at the higher rate.

 ## fix1368